 Pork quality has a tremendous impact on your eating experience, and nothing is more important to farmers than providing a safe, wholesome product for you to enjoy.
 Enhancing the quality of pork has taken time.
 Improvements in breeding and genetics have allowed farmers to produce pigs that grow faster and more efficiently.
 This has resulted in pork products that are more uniform in color and taste, and healthier for consumers.
 The pork industry wants to work toward a consistent eating experience for all consumers.

 The Pork Checkoff has been involved with producer-led meat-quality projects and initiatives for more than 25 years.
 The objective has always been to create more value to all segments of the pork chain by producing a better, more consistent product for all consumers.
 The Checkoff has studied the barriers to increasing fresh pork purchases and consumption at a time when protein is in demand.
 The majority of pork consumed is a processed product.
 A consumer barrier to fresh pork sales is an inconsistent eating experience.
-The average consumer buys fresh product just seven times per year.
+The average consumer buys fresh product just six times per year.
 (Nielsen Homescan Channel Facts; 52 weeks ending 6/28/13) Consumers gravitate toward processed pork products like deli ham, bacon and sausage because of flavor, ease of identification (i.e. no confusing names) and they’re easier to prepare (i.e. less concern for endpoint cooking temperature).